flatpak/flatpak-docs/docs/sandbox-permissions.rst

 - ``--socket=ssh-auth``- Allow access to ``$SSH_AUTH_SOCK``.
 This is not
   commonly needed unless the application interacts with SSH such as Git clients or SSH frontends.
+- ``--socket=inherit-wayland-socket`` - Inherit the ``$WAYLAND_SOCKET``
+  environment variable from the parent process (for example, the compositor).
+  This is not commonly needed unless the application needs access to the parent process’ Wayland state.
+Input method applications may need this.
+It’s a very sensitive permission as it prevents Wayland client state from being sandboxed.

 .. note::